 Each person reads their cards for themselves, and we receive answers from within our own souls.
 Messages are sometimes surprising, often wise, and may challenge us to do better!
 (Here's a post with a little more on reading our cards)

 I live alone, and have mine stacked on an end table - and keep making more cards!
 So I may need a small bin or basket that can sit on the shelf below!
 I keep a little 6 ring binder nearby, to record messages from my cards.
-The suits each have their own section, and I can file them alphabetically.
+The suits each have their own section, and I file them alphabetically within that.
+There's also a mystery card section, for ones not yet 'suited up.'

-And I made a couple of little cardstock 'Altars,' so can easily display one or two. ( i find 'Out of sight, out of mind' true for me!)
+I made a couple of little cardstock frames / 'Altars' in an online class, so can easily display one or two cards.
+I put slots in the end of a cracker box, and decorated the sides, that's on my bedside table ( I find 'Out of sight, out of mind' true for me!
+If I want to use them, I need to see them!)